BENNI-GITHUB/project-02-climate-change/README.md

 The score of the quiz calculated according to percentage basis. and the user will get a quote while the see the scores according to below procedures:
 - For 100% : Excellent !
 You answered all the questions correctly.
-- For equal or higher than 70% : Well done!
+- For equal or higher than 70% : Well Done!
 You answered (right answers amount) of 10.
 - For equal or higher than 40% : Good!
 You answered (right answers amount) of 10.
 - For equal or higher than 10% : Not bad!
 You answered (right answers amount) of 10.
 - If 0% : Sorry!
 You Couldn't answer any of the questions.